01 of 12

 Use a Pin to Shape the Mouths and Add Eyes to a Miniature Poly Clay Koi

 A feature of all koi is their large mouth, which is often seen open!
-To shape the mouths on your scale miniature koi, use the side of a fine pin or sewing needle to press acros the head of the koi where you want a mouth to be.
+To shape the mouths on your scale miniature koi, use the side of a fine pin or sewing needle to press across the head of the koi where you want a mouth to be.
 Then take the end of the pin and hollow out the center of the mouth by working the pin gently around in a circle.
 You can get koi with varied mouth positions by gently pinching the end of the polymer clay koi's head after you have opened up the mouth.
-When the mouth is... shaped, press black no hole beads gently into the polymer clay on the sides of the fishes head to make the eyes.
-Leave the beads proud of the head, as koi have eyes that are slightly protruding.
+When the mouth is shaped, press black no hole beads gently into the polymer clay on the sides of the fishes' head to make the eyes.
+Leave the beads proud of the head, as koi have slightly protruding eyes.
 If you suspect you will be handling your clay a lot to keep it shaped, you can always add the eyes in last so that they protrude as they should.
 I like placing eyes early on so I get a sense of how large the head is.Continue to 5 of 12 below.

 05 of 12

 Make Delicate Polymer Clay Fins and Tails for Miniature Butterfly Koi